-Once a rehabilitation agreement has been ratified by the court, it binds all creditors of the debtor, even those that have dissented in the proceedings or did not participate (ie, cram-down effect).
+Once a rehabilitation agreement has been ratified by the court, it binds all creditors of the debtor, even those that are not contracting parties to the agreement (cram-down effect).

 In an extrajudicial debt settlement procedure, the court will not ratify the agreement in one of the following cases:

 - if there is a breach of specific mandatory provisions of the law;

 - if there is a breach of any rule of the procedure which has caused irreparable damage to any creditor;